-Drilling and constructing new water wells.
+Drilling and developing new water wells.

 Eleos Project can help identify the best location for drilling new water wells.